 Known both for his bold and inventive productions and for his acute musical instincts, Chas Rader-Shieber has established himself as one of the most innovative opera directors of his generation.
 Reviewing his staging of Janáček’s The Cunning Little Vixen Toronto’s Classical 96.3 FM praised Mr. Rader-Shieber’s “daring and visionary approach to staging” and declared him “a force to be reckoned with in the opera world.”
 Mr. Rader-Shieber’s repertoire encompasses a broad range of works from Monteverdi to Benjamin Britten, but he has made a particular specialty of Baroque opera.

-Most recently, Mr. Rader-Shieber returned to Des Moines Metro Opera for Gluck’s Orphée et Eurydice.
-The 2016-2017 season finds him in a debut with Pittsburgh Opera for La traviata.
-Last season, Mr. Rader-Shieber continued his association with the Curtis Insitute of Music, directing Capriccio.
-On the international stage, Mr. Rader-Shieber directed Faust with the Macau Festival, and also made a return to Pinchgut Opera in Australia for their production of L’amant jaloux.
+Mr. Rader-Shieber’s 2016-2017 season included a debut with Pittsburgh Opera for La traviata and a return to Des Moines Metro Opera for Gluck’s Orfeo.
+Previously, he continued his association with the Curtis Insitute of Music, directing Capriccio.
+On the international stage, Mr. Rader-Shieber directed Faust with the Macau Festival, and made a return to Pinchgut Opera in Australia for their production of L’amant jaloux.

 During the 2014-2015 season, Mr. Rader-Shieber debuted with Boston Lyric Opera for a new production of La traviata, Des Moines Metro Opera for Die Entführung as dem Serail, and Indiana University directing Alcina.
 He also returned to Portland Opera for Die Fledermaus, and also Curtis Institute of Music for Ariadne auf Naxos.